georn/gecousb/README.md

 Courses is another central piece of the web application, Geco has been gathering university content such as guides, exams, practice through years and putting them at the disposal of the university community for the practice and improvement students.
 The content has been organise and stored in a Google Drive.

 The model was throughly tested given that them and their relationship represented the backbone of the application.
-For it, not only [testing validations](https://github.com/thoughtbot/shoulda-matchers) were used to make sure the entries were right but also [testing the factories](https://robots.thoughtbot.com/testing-your-factories-first) was useful at this early stage.
+For it, not only [testing validations](https://github.com/thoughtbot/shoulda-matchers) were used to make sure the entries were right but also [testing the factories](https://robots.thoughtbot.com/testing-your-factories-first) and the use of [Faker](https://github.com/stympy/faker) was immensely useful at this early stage.

 At latter stages, Events or Classes will be introduced to develop a calendar feature that will be used to announce the Geco classes made by students for students.
 This is currently being done via Twitter.